Total Cost of College.

 When should parents start planning for college costs?

-However, many families begin later in the process, and that is completely normal.
-Even if your child is a junior or senior, you can still make meaningful progress by using cost-estimator tools, running net-price comparisons, and strategically shaping your college list around financial fit.
-Late starters often find surprising value in in-state universities, regional reciprocity programs, community college transfer pathways, and institutions with generous “automatic merit” scholarships based on GPA and test scores.
+But if your student is already a junior or senior, you’re not behind.
+You can still make meaningful progress by using cost estimators, running net-price comparisons, and shaping a college list with financial fit in mind.
+Many families discover that in-state universities, regional reciprocity programs, community college pathways, and colleges with automatic merit awards offer strong value.

 How much are parents expected to contribute toward college?